DorinK/Association-Rules-for-Concept-Drifting/README.md

 ## ConceptEngineering
 To easily start using this library for feature engineering for machine learning models, we created `ConceptEngineering`.
-The idea is to automatically take the found concept drifts into account by changing the values of the dataset.
+The idea is to automatically take the found concept drifts into account by changing the weights of the features in the dataset.

 ### Example usage
 Let's look at the following row from our dataset (shortened for readability):